Rich, decadent, and so indulgent, this death by chocolate cake is a must for all chocolate lovers.

 - Combine the flour, baking powder, baking soda, salt, and cocoa powder in a medium mixing bowl and whisk to combine.

-- Whisk the dry ingredients into the wet ingredients, then slowly add the coffee until just incorporated.
-Divide batter evenly between the prepared pans and bake for 28 to 32 minutes, until the cakes spring back when touched gently with your fingertip.
+- Divide batter evenly between the prepared pans and bake for 28 to 32 minutes, until the cakes spring back when touched gently with your fingertip.
 Let cake layers cool in pans for 15 minutes, then carefully remove from the pans to cool completely on a wire rack.

 - While your cake layers are cooling, make the filling.
 Place heavy cream in a small pot set over medium heat; heat until cream just starts to steam.